Norma Cordova's path back to agriculture to take over the family business was somewhat unique.

-Norma (Brand) Cordova followed an unusual road to successfully become the next generation to manage the Brand family’s farm.
-Now a third generation farmer, Norma and her husband, Darrell Cordova, had spent 20 years as teachers when they were faced with the option of succeeding her parents in managing the farm or letting it eventually be sold.
+Now a third-generation farmer, Norma and her husband, Darrell Cordova, had previously spent 20 years as teachers when they were faced with the decision of succeeding her parents in managing the farm or selling it.
 “It was a tough decision to leave teaching and come back to the farm,” says Norma.
 “But we were looking at the future for the next generation.”
 The Cordova’s son, Trevor, is already working with them on the farm.

 As with any crop, growing almonds presents its own challenges.
 It takes three years before a tree is considered productive, eventually producing 4,000 pounds per acre.
 To help support optimal production, the Cordovas installed micro-sprinklers on their orchard land, a technology investment that reduces water use, enables more targeted irrigation, and can also be used to deliver fertilizer and other chemicals when and where needed.
 Also, the Cordovas practice minimal pruning which further increases almond yields.